How to Install WooCommerce on Your WordPress Website

-- Attributes lets you assign attributes to the product, which is a way to connect items with similar characteristics.
+- Attributes let you assign attributes to the product, which is a way to connect items with similar characteristics.

-- Advanced contains advanced options, such as the ability to set up ordering for the product and to create a purchase note.
+- Advanced contains advanced options, such as the ability to set up orders for the product and create a purchase note.

 Uninstalling WooCommerce or Reverting to an Earlier Version

 To delete all WooCommerce data, you will need to make an edit to your site’s wp-config.php file.
-This is the file that controls your site’s databases, and all you need to do is to add a single function to it.
+This is the file that controls your site’s databases.
+All you need to do is add a single function to it.

 Copy and paste the following code into your wp-config.php file:

-Finally, you should always use the most up-to-date version of all plugins, including WooCommerce.
-However, if you do need to install an earlier version, perhaps for testing purposes, you can do so from the Advanced options on the plugin’s directory page.
+Finally, you should always use the most up-to-date version of your plugins.
+However, if you do need to install an earlier version of WooCommerce, perhaps for testing purposes, you can do so from the Advanced options on the plugin’s directory page.

-When you’ve selected the desired version, click on Download to get a .zip file of the plugin.
+When you’ve selected the preferred version, click on Download to get a .zip file of the plugin.
 You can now upload and install the plugin as usual.

 WooCommerce is a terrific option for WordPress users who want to create an online store.
 Its user-friendly design makes it possible for beginners and experienced users alike to turn their WordPress websites into e-commerce businesses.